ucb-stat133/stat133-fall-2017/hws/up02-vector-basics.md

 Name your `Rmd` file using the following structure: `up02-first-last.Rmd` where "first" and "last" are your first and last names.
 E.g. `up02-gaston-sanchez.Rmd`.

-Add, push and commit the source `Rmd` file as well as the knitted `.md` file to your GitHub repository for the course assignments.
+Please submit your source `.Rmd` file, as well as the knitted (i.e. compiled) html file to bCourses.

-Please also include the link of your github repo---the corresponding hw folder---to bCourses.
+In addition to submitting files to bCourses, try adding, committing and pushing (i.e. uploading) your `.Rmd` file and html knitted file to your GitHub repository.\_